-The Safety Handbook's section for "Insulating Equipment" at ¶174 stated: "[w]hen it is necessary to work on or near energized conductors or equipment, sufficient protective equipment shall be used to prevent accidental contact with the energized conductor or equipment[.]" and "[w]hen applying cover-up, employees shall cover-up their extended reach plus two (2) feet at a minimum." (¶¶ 174 c-d).
+The Safety Handbook's section for "Insulating Equipment" at ¶174 stated: "[w]hen it is necessary to work on or near energized conductors or equipment, sufficient protective equipment shall be used to prevent accidental contact with the energized conductor or equipment[.]" and minimum." (¶¶ 174 c-d).
 (JEx.
 I at MasTecMI000239).
 Per Mr. Quoyle, the Handbook did not include a rule for insulating the open end of a line hose or where within a line hose the cut end of the energized conductor must be to achieve an insulating effect.
-86 (Tr.
+(Tr.
 341-43).